JamesLavin/HtmlsToPdf/README.markdown

 I often see multi-page websites with content I would rather have in a single PDF file for searching and offline viewing.
 Examples include: *The Ruby on Rails Guides* and *RSpec documentation*.

-Viewing docs offline also reduces browser "tab-itis" and helps prevent browser crashes.
-It also reduces the load on servers.
+Viewing docs offline also reduces browser "tab-itis," browser crashes, and unnecessary re-downloading of server content.

 ## REQUIREMENTS